awsdocs/aws-php-developers-guide/doc_source/sns-examples-managing-topics.md

-# Managing Topics in Amazon SNS with the AWS SDK for PHP Version 3<a name="sns-examples-managing-topics"></a>
+# Managing topics in Amazon SNS with the AWS SDK for PHP Version 3<a name="sns-examples-managing-topics"></a>

 To send notifications to Amazon Simple Queue Service \(Amazon SQS\), HTTP/HTTPS URLs, email, AWS SMS, or AWS Lambda, you must first create a topic that manages the delivery of messages to any subscribers of that topic\.